The 7 Best Moraine Lake Hikes

 The most famous Moraine Lake hiking trail may be the Larch Valley trail, but the Eiffel Lake trail could quite possibly be the most beautiful.
 A moderately difficult Moraine Lake hike, the Eiffel Lake trail offers incredible, up-close views of the majestic mountains of the Valley of the Ten Peaks – likely the most photographed peaks in the Canadian Rockies.

-The first 2.5 km of this Moraine Lake hiking trail is along the same difficult section of the Larch Valley Trail (there’s just no avoiding it!
+The first 2.5 km (1.6 miles) of this Moraine Lake hiking trail is along the same difficult switchback section of the Larch Valley Trail (there’s just no avoiding it!
 Ha-ha!).
 But, just as with the Larch Valley trail, once you reach the top of the steep section, it’s pretty easy and enjoyable hiking from then on.

 Another great thing about the Eiffel Lake hike is the nearly non-stop views of the Valley of the Ten Peaks.
 As you progress along the hiking trail to Eiffel Lake, the view of the Valley of the Ten Peaks continues to evolve, providing you with a wide variety of Moraine Lake scenery.

-larch trees and the Valley of the Ten Peaks as seen views from the Eiffel Lake Hike near Moraine Lake, Canada
+larch trees and the Valley of the Ten Peaks as seen views from the Eiffel Lake Hike near Moraine Lake, Canada.

 As you near Eiffel Lake, the evergreens give way to the larch trees.
 Some of the larches are found hugging the hiking trail, but the majority of them are in a large forest visible below the trail.

-a golden larch tree in mid-September on Eiffel Lake hike near Moraine Lake
+a golden larch tree in mid-September on Eiffel Lake hike near Moraine Lake.

 Soon enough, the forest surrounding the trail disappears as you are now walking through an extensive landslide, which must have wiped out the larches here long ago.
 Without trees, you’ll marvel at the unimpeded views of the Valley of the Ten Peaks.